Lopinavir / RitonavirBrand Name: Kaletra Other Names: LPV / RTV, LPV/r, ritonavir-boosted lopinavir Drug Class: Protease Inhibitors

-Kaletra may cause side effects.
-Most side effects from Kaletra are manageable, but a few can be serious.
-Serious side effects of Kaletra include liver problems, pancreatitis (inflammation of the pancreas), heart rhythm problems, severe allergic reactions, and life-threatening drug interactions.
-(See the WARNING above.)
+Some side effects of Kaletra can be serious.
+Serious side effects of Kaletra include liver problems, inflammation of the pancreas (pancreatitis), heart rhythm problems, severe allergic reactions, and life-threatening drug interactions.
+(See the WARNING box above.)

 Other possible side effects of Kaletra include:

 - Diabetes and high blood sugar ( ).